anagha-microsoft/databricks-workshops/general-workshop/docs/2-lab-guide/module-1/05-Azure-Cosmos-DB-lab.md

 We will leverage structured streaming to read stream from Azure Event Hub, and sink to Azure Cosmos DB.

 ### Unit 6.
 Consume from Azure Event Hub, sink to Azure Cosmos DB
-We will create a new collection to store streaming aggregates called chicao_crimes_aggr in the existing database, with 10,000 RUs.
+We will create a new collection to store streaming aggregates called chicago_crimes_aggr in the existing database, with 10,000 RUs, partition key of "case_type".
 We will leverage structured streaming to read stream from Azure Event Hub, and sink to Azure Cosmos DB, this time - we will tweak the code from unit 5, to capture count by case type, and also ensure for a case type there is exactly one record in Cosmos DB with incremental updates to counts from the streaming process.